clydejliu/A-Glimpse-of-the-Olympics-History-via-Visuals/README.md

 # A-Glimpse-of-the-Olympics-History-via-Visuals

+The dataset records the athletes, events and results information from 120 years of Olympic history: from Athens 1896 to Rio 2016.
+See: https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results/home

 ## Summary
 -  The reason I chose this dataset is because the Olympics history has a lot of stories to tell.
 Through the history of Olympics we can peek some historical trends of whole human society, too.
 -  The columns I focused on are the "Sex", "Weight", "Height", "NOC", "Sport", "Year" and "Medal".
 Several plots are based on these variables and generate interesting history insights.